Knowing the Shepherd’s Voice: 5 Spiritual Truths About False Teachers

 - Trust the Holy Spirit in all that we do.
 God’s Spirit literally lives inside of us, and He is more than capable of guiding us into all truth.
 Trust Him when it comes to matters of teaching, theology, and leadership.
 He will NEVER lead you astray.

-“When he has brought out all his own, he goes on ahead of them, and his sheep follow him because they know his voice.
-But they will never follow a stranger; in fact, they will run away from him because they do not recognize a stranger’s voice.” – John 10:4-5 (NIV)
+“When he puts forth all his own, he goes ahead of them, and the sheep follow him because they know his voice.
+A stranger they simply will not follow, but will flee from him, because they do not know the voice of strangers.” – John 10:4-5